-Once you’ve clicked the Submit button on the web or tapped the check mark button on mobile, your Instagram username will instantly be changed and your previous username freed up.
+Once you’ve clicked the Done button on the web or tapped the checkmark button on mobile, your Instagram username will be changed instantly, and your previous username will be freed up.
 This means that if someone else snags it, you won’t be able to get it back.

-Changing your Instagram username also changes your account URL, which means that any place your account is linked online will now return the error seen above.
-Make sure you update any websites or other social media profiles you have around the web.
+Changing your Instagram username also changes your account URL, which means any website linking to your Instagram account will now return an error screen.
+Make sure you update any websites or other social media profiles around the internet.

-Changing your Instagram username will not reset your follower count, but it may confuse them.
+Changing your Instagram username will not reset your follower count, but it may confuse people.

 The good news is that it’s still the same account, so you won’t have to start over from scratch.
-You will still have the same followers, although they may be confused by the change.
-This could lead to lower engagement or unfollows, but that shouldn’t be a concern for users just looking to share photos with friends.
+You will have the same followers, although they may be confused by the change.
+This could lead to lower engagement or unfollows, but that shouldn’t concern users just looking to share photos with friends.

 Everywhere your Instagram account is displayed on Instagram will automatically update, so you don’t have to worry about old posts you’ve commented on linking to a non-existent account.
 However, posts you’ve been tagged in may not be updated, and people looking to tag you in new posts will need to know your new username.

-Why won’t Instagram won’t let me change my username?
+Why won’t Instagram let me change my username?

-Note that even if you’re trying to change back to an old username, it’s possible that someone else took it while it was free and you won’t be able to get it back.
+Note that even if you’re trying to change back to an old username, it’s possible someone took it while it was free, and you won’t be able to get it back.

 Another probable cause is app caching, which may happen when you change your username in the Instagram app.
-This isn’t much cause for concern, as everyone else will see your new username and it usually fixes itself after a few hours.
-If you’re really worried about it, restart your phone.
+This isn’t much cause for concern, as everyone else will see your new username, and the problem usually fixes itself after a few hours.
+You can also restart your phone.
 When that doesn’t do the trick, uninstalling and reinstalling Instagram is the silver bullet that always works.

-How to find someone on Instagram who changed their username
+How to find someone with a new username

-A new Instagram username might feel like a fresh start, but it’s still very easy to find for those who previously knew about the account.
-If you’re already following the account, it will still appear in your following list and new posts will still pop into your feed.
+A new Instagram username might feel like a fresh start, but it’s still effortless to find for those who previously knew about the account.
+If you’re already following the account, it will still appear in your following list, and new posts will still pop into your feed.

 The final method is to find another place where the account is linked.
-This could be an old post that the account commented on or someone else tagging them in a new post.
-With a little sleuthing it isn’t too hard to find a changed Instagram username, but please don’t be a creep about it.
+This could be an old post the account commented on, or someone else tagging them in a new post.
+It isn’t too hard to find a changed Instagram username with a little sleuthing, but please don’t be a creep about it.